DOT Violations: The Basics of Department of Transportation Violations

 DOT Violation #1: Allowing the Driver To Operate With a Suspended/Revoked CDL

 All drivers must have a valid license when operating motor vehicles on US roadways.
 Of course, this is common knowledge.
 But that doesn’t mean that all drivers adhere to this legal notion.
 This violation accounted for 34 percent of DOT violations last year.
 Operating with a revoked or suspended CDL creates an automatic out-of-service order.
 But that’s not all.
 Motor carriers can receive extensive fines from the DOT.
 The average amount of this fine is around $9,000.
-Expect to receive this fine during average inspections.
+Expect to receive this fine during intermediate inspections.
 What is DOT Clearinghouse Enforcement ?

 DOT Violation #2: Having a Driver With More Than One CDL Operate a CMV

 This DOT violation refers to Part 383 of USDOT and FMCSA federal regulations.
 The rule is clear that a commercial driver can't operate with more than one driver’s license.
 US states must perform a crucial check that relates to this rule.
 The check will make sure that each driver doesn’t have a CDL in a different state.
 This check takes place before a new driver’s license gets granted.
-But the system that states use to check for this has some flaws.
+However the system that states use to check for this has some flaws.
 Those flaws lead to drivers sometimes securing a second active CDL.
 This was another major DOT violation last year.
 Say that the driver of a motor carrier receives this violation.
 The USDOT can fine the driver’s motor carrier over $8,000.
 Visit UCR registration .

 DOT Violation #3: Operating Commercial Motor Vehicles When Disqualified From Having a CDL

 This was the third most common DOT violation last year.
 Of course, no one can drive a vehicle without having a driver’s license.
 But many commercial truck drivers did so anyway.
 So, why would a driver get disqualified from having a CDL?
 There are many reasons that this takes place.
 The driver might have been under the influence of a controlled substance or alcohol.
 Or, the driver committed a felony or left the scene of an accident.
-Read about Motor Carrier Authority .
+Read about the Motor Carrier Authority .